MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/difference-between-adapter-channel-and-service-in-the-wcf-lob-adapter-sdk.md

 ---
+description: "Learn more about: Difference between adapter channel and service in the WCF LOB Adapter SDK"
 title: "Difference between adapter channel and service in the WCF LOB Adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"